 - Multivariate testing

 Your tests should soon yield some preliminary results.
 These will help you measure your theories’ validity and your efforts’ efficiency.
-Even if your modifications do pay off, however, you should still measure ROI; does their benefit justify the implementation investment?
+However, even if your modifications pay off, you should still measure ROI; does their benefit justify the implementation investment?
 If not, you may need to turn your attention elsewhere.

 5 Monitoring and Readjustments